 Introducing American Samoa

-Inhabited as early as 1000 BC by Polynesian navigators, Samoa was 'discovered' by European explorers in the 18th century and occupied by the US in 1900.
-Not to be confused with Western Samoa, American Samoa comprises six islands located in the Samoan Archipelago halfway between Hawaii and New Zealand and while there is a strong American influence in the islands, American Samoans proudly retain their cultural heritage.
-It is advisable to respect Samoan tradition and culture while visiting their country.
+While European explorers first arrived in the 18th century and the US occupation began in 1900, the islands were inhabited as early as 1000 BC by Polynesian navigators.
+Not to be confused with Western Samoa, American Samoa comprises six islands located in the Samoan Archipelago halfway between Hawaii and New Zealand.
+While there is a strong American influence in the islands, American Samoans proudly retain their cultural heritage.

-The weather is warm, the people hospitable and the country exquisitely beautiful and the memory of American Samoa is one that will be relived for years to come by those who visit here.
+The weather is warm, the people hospitable, and the country exquisitely gorgeous.
+The memory of American Samoa is one that will certainly be relived for years to come by all those who visit this wonderful country.

 Become our American Samoa Travel Expert